kristinemlarson/gnssrefl/README.md

 Things that are helpful to know for the make_json_input inputs:

-*Our names for the GNSS frequencies*

-- 1,2,5,20 are GPS L1, L2, L5, and L2C
-- 101,102 Glonass L1 and L2
-- 201, 205, 206, 207, 208: Galileo frequencies
-- 302, 306, 307 : Beidou frequencies

-* Some json settings can be set at the command line.  run **make_json_input -h** to see these.
+* Some json settings can be set at the command line.  run <code>make_json_input -h</code> to see these.
-Otherwise, edit the json file.
+Otherwise, you will need to edit the json file.
 Note that there are a few inconstencies between the command line names and the json file (for example, h1 and h2 on the command line become minH and maxH in the json file).
 I apologize for this.